SemiFL: Semi-Supervised Federated Learning for Unlabeled Clients with Alternate Training: Method

-In order to maintain and improve the quality of our generated pseudo-labels during training, we propose to train the labeled server and unlabeled clients alternatively rather than in parallel, as illustrated Figure~\ref{fig:semifl}(b).
+To maintain and improve the quality of our generated pseudo-labels during training, we propose to train the labeled server and unlabeled clients in an alternate manner, as illustrated in Figure~\ref{fig:semifl}(b).
 In particular, our approach consists of two important components:

-\textbf{Fine-Tuning with Labeled Data}\; At each round, the server will retrain the aggregated model with the labeled data.
-In this way, the server can provide a comparable or better model than the previous round for the active clients at the next round to generate pseudo-labels.
-Then, the quality of generated pseudo-labels can stably increase.
+$\bullet$ \textbf{Fine-tune global model with labeled data}\; At each round, the server will retrain the global model with the labeled data.
+In this way, the server can provide a comparable or better model than the previous round for the active clients in the next round to generate pseudo-labels.
+On the contrary, the vanilla method aggregates server and client models in parallel.
+As a result, the quality of generated pseudo-labels will gradually degrade and thus deteriorate the performance.

-\textbf{Pseudo-Labeling with Received Model}\; We can label the unlabeled data once the active clients at the next round immediately receive the model from the server.
-On the contrary, the vanilla extension following centralized SSL methods labels every batch of data during training of unlabeled clients.
-The quality of generated pseudo-labels will gradually degrade during the training of local clients.
+$\bullet$ \textbf{Generate pseudo-labels with global model}\; We will label the unlabeled data once the active clients immediately receive the global model from the server.
+This way, pseudo-labels' quality will not degrade during the local training.
+On the contrary, the vanilla method labels every batch of data during the training of unlabeled clients.
+As a result, the quality of generated pseudo-labels will gradually degrade during local training, thus deteriorating performance.

 Our proposed approach ensures that the clients can continually generate better quality pseudo-labels during training.
 Our experimental studies show that the proposed method can significantly improve the performance of the labeled server and performs competitively even with the state-of-the-art FL and centralized SSL methods.
 The limitation of our approach is that we need to update the aggregated client model with labeled data from the server, which will delay the computation time.
-We will conduct ablation studies on each component of alternative training.
+We will conduct an ablation study on each component of alternative training in Table~\ref{tab:component}.